Vuk-Luzanin/JavaSocketCommunication_RemoteProcedureCall/README.md

-# JavaSocketCommunication
+# JavaSocketRPCCommunication

-This repository demonstrates the implementation of socket-based communication in Java.
-It includes examples of establishing a connection between a server and multiple clients using TCP/IP sockets.
+This repository demonstrates the implementation of Remote Procedure Call (RPC) using Java sockets.
+It includes examples of establishing communication between a server and multiple clients via TCP/IP sockets to execute remote methods.

 Key Features:
-Client-side and server-side logic
+Client-side and server-side logic for RPC
-Message sending and receiving
-Handling multiple clients using threads
+Message sending and receiving for remote method execution Handling multiple clients using threads
-Error management
+Error management and exception handling
-The code provides a solid foundation for building real-time communication systems, such as:

-Chat applications
-File transfers
-Other client-server-based applications